ali-raheem/Aify/README.md

 [Thunderbird addon](https://addons.thunderbird.net/en-GB/thunderbird/addon/aify/) to bring ChatGPT to your emails.

+Rewrite or generate text based on promps using OpenAI's API.
+Configure on settings page (make sure to save) and start to use when writing your emails!

+You must have API key for OpenAI (anyone can access GPT-3.5-turbo).
+But then you can use any model you have access to including finetuned ones.

+Aify comes with plenty of stock prompts, which you can add to, delete or customize as you need.

+## Screenshots

 ![Configuration](/screenshots/example.png)
 Make sure to configure the addon before use.
 You must at least set an API key and save it.